 - In a blender, combine the ricotta cheese and eggs.
 Pulse until smooth.

-- Add the coconut flour, Swerve, baking powder, vanilla extract, and lemon extract to the blender and pulse until the ingredients are well combined and the batter is smooth.
+- Add the coconut flour, erythritol, baking powder, vanilla extract, and lemon extract to the blender and pulse until the ingredients are well combined and the batter is smooth.

-- Brush a large nonstick skillet or griddle pan with butter (or coconut oil spray) and heat over medium-low heat.
-Once the pan is hot, add 1/4 cup of the batter and cook until the pancake starts to form air bubbles on the top, about 3 minutes.
-Flip and cook for about another minute.
+- Brush a large nonstick skillet or griddle pan with butter and heat over medium-low heat.
+Once the pan is hot, add 1/4 cup of the batter and cook until it's bubbly on the top and golden brown on the bottom, about 3 minutes.
+Repeat this process until all of the batter is gone, regreasing the skillet between batches.

-- Top each pancake with whipped cream, and a few blueberries, if using.
-Garnish with lemon zest, for some extra flair.
+- Top each pancake with 1 tablespoon of lemon curd, 1 tablespoon of whipped cream, and a few blueberries, if using.
+Garnish with lemon zest, if desired.